Small Cell Lung Cancer Treatment (Patient)

 Possible signs of small cell lung cancer include coughing, chest pain, and shortness of breath.

 These and other symptoms may be caused by small cell lung cancer.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems:

 - Loss of appetite.

 - Weight loss for no known reason.

 - Feeling very tired.